MaRDI4NFDI/docker-wikibase/README.md

 -----------------
 Normally, backups are created by a cronjob.
-To run a backup manually, do `docker exec -ti name-of-backup-container ./backup.sh` Output of `backup.sh` is logged to the file `$BACKUP_DIR/backup.log` and to the logs of the docker container.
+To run a backup manually, do `docker exec -ti name-of-backup-container ./backup.sh` The cronjob automatically logs the output of `backup.sh` is logged 1) in the docker logs and in the files `$BACKUP_DIR/backup.log` (normal output/stdout) and `$BACKUP_DIR/backup_errors.log` (error messages/stderr).
+To also log manually executed scripts, use, e.q.,  `docker exec -ti mardi-backup bash -c './backup.sh > /tmp/stdout 2> /tmp/stderr'`

 Restoring a backup
 -------------------